Ben-G/NSCacheSwift/README.md

 - Using vaue types as keys and values
 - Subscripts

+##Why?

+`NSCache` is a great tool, but it lacks support for many Swift features, making its usage with Swift difficult:

+    // NSCacheSwift usage:
+    let image = cache["key"]

+    // NSCache usage:
+    let image = nscache.objectForKey("key") as!
+UIImage

 ##Installation

 You can install the library using Carthage by adding the following line to your Cartfile: